seamlik/seamlik.github.io/source/about.md

 What Do I Do?
 =============

 I am a Debian Maintainer and a member of [android-tools](https://wiki.debian.org/AndroidTools) and [pkg-java](https://pkg-java.alioth.debian.org) packaging teams.
-I mostly package software related to [Gradle](https://gradle.org) and Android SDK.
+I mostly maintain packages related to [Gradle](https://gradle.org) and Android SDK.
 More infomation can be found at [my wiki page](https://wiki.debian.org/KaichungYan).

-I also maintain the following projects:
+I also work on the following projects:

 * [Voidbuilder](https://salsa.debian.org/seamlik-guest/voidbuilder): `pbuilder` variant based on Docker